soumik12345/G0/README.md

 4. **File operations**: Use `@filename` syntax to reference specific files in your project for analysis

+5. **Code snippets**: Select code in Godot's script editor and attach it as context to provide the AI with specific code sections to analyze or debug

 ### Example Queries

 - "How do I create a 2D platformer character controller?"
 - "Explain the difference between RigidBody2D and CharacterBody2D"
 - "Help me debug this script: @player.gd"
+- "Review this code snippet and suggest improvements" (with code snippet attached)
+- "Why is this function not working as expected?" (with specific function code selected)
 - "Show me best practices for scene management in Godot"

 ## Architecture